shigde/web-client/README.md

 Normally, the SFU (Shig instance) listens for data from other Fediverse instances.
 However, to facilitate development, please start the SFU with an included SQLite database.
-Run inside the SFU project
+Run inside the SFU project:

 ```shell
 mv shig-dev.db shig.db
 ```
-This will place a database with date in the root directory After this launch the SFU (the Shig instance) using
+This will place a database with date in the root directory.
+After this launch the SFU (the Shig instance) using

 ```shell